Welcome to your Caring Communities!

 Are you interested in joining the Safe Home Parent Network?
 Click here for more information and to complete the survey.

 Check out ParentUp for tips on recognizing substance use in teens, talking to your kids and teens about underage drinking and other drug use, and preparing them for safe, fun, substance free parties and events.

+Join us in promoting a safe, healthy, caring, and substance-free Franklin County that values all its members.
 And, if you’d like to support Caring Communities and Watershed Mentoring financially, you can now donate online!
 Please click on the button to the right to be taken to a secure donation website.

 Thanks for your interest and remember, we are ALL Caring Communities.